 Dealing with Number Duplicates: Unique Situations on the Green

-Picture this: You’re on the golf course, looking to make your next shot.
+Picture this: You’re having fun with your golf buddies in a golf outing, looking to make your next shot.
 You spot a golf ball that matches the brand and number you’re playing with, only to realize your partner is also playing the same.